V4Fire/Client/src/traits/i-access/README.md

 ### disable

 Disables the component.
-The method has the default implementation via a static method `iAccess.disable`.
+The method has the default implementation.

 ```typescript
 import iAccess from 'traits/i-access/i-access';

 export default class bButton implements iAccess {
   /** @see iAccess.disable */
   disable(): Promise<boolean> {